A Typist's Companion for

 - Nick Beland's Typewriter Pages:

-there's lots to explore in this site from a teenage typist.
+there's lots to explore in this site that was produced when its

 - Mike Campbell's

 Page: this collector joins the Web with some useful tips